pyglet.image.atlas

 TextureRegion

-TextureBin maintains a collection of texture atlases, and creates new ones as necessary to accommodate images added to the bin.
+TextureBin maintains a collection of TextureAtlases, and creates new ones as necessary to accommodate adding an unbound number of Images.
+When one TextureAltas is full, a new one is automatically created to fit the next ImageData.

 Add an image into this texture bin.

-This method calls TextureAtlas.add for the first atlas that has room for the image.
+This method calls add() for the first atlas that has room for the image.

 AllocatorException is raised if the image exceeds the dimensions of texture_width and texture_height.